 The Illusion Of Sameness

 One of the main differences in partners is their core vulnerability.
 According to Dr. Stosny, a core vulnerability is the emotional state that is most dreadful to you, in which you’ve developed the strongest defenses.
-Essentially, this main vulnerability becomes the root of how
+Essentially, this main vulnerability becomes the root of how you make decisions and react emotionally to the stimuli presented to you.
+Other states of vulnerability are more tolerable if they avoid stimulating a core vulnerability, and less bearable if they don’t.
+Dr. Stosny believes that for most people, either fear (of isolation, depravation or harm) or shame (of failure) constitutes as a core vulnerability.

 Both of these feelings are extremely uncomfortable, and even though both are dreaded by people, one is more powerful than the other.
 When it comes to a failure in a relationship, fear can trigger a deeper sense of isolation depravation, or harm.
 For those whose vulnerability is shame, a relationship failure can bring a deeper and more loathsome sense of failure.
 When it comes to failure in the workspace, people with fear vulnerability want more closeness in their relationship, while people with shame vulnerabilities will withdraw from their partners and want to be left alone.
 When it comes to relationship dynamics, a person whose core vulnerability is fear will accept shame and even humiliation to avoid feelings of isolation and harm.
-On the other hand, a person with the
+On the other hand, a person with the same core vulnerability will go ahead and risk harm, abandonment and resources to feel successful, or to at least avoid failure.

 Here is one example of the fear-shame dynamic working in the real world: When a higher-estrogen partner (estrogen enhances fear) is startled when the car swerves on a highway, and high-testosterone (testosterone blunts fear) partner will get angry.
 The angry partner perceives the startled reaction as a doubt on their driving skills, and on a deeper level, wonder about their failure in driving.
 They will sulk, or say something sarcastic, which makes the other partner more anxious and scared about their reaction, as they wonder if their partner will leave them.
 However, there is also anger and underlying resentment because their normal reaction is perceived as an assault.
 This build up of anger and resentment on both sides leads to cracks in the relationship that will eventually take a toll and destroy it completely.